Ahmadhha/UTOR_Project4_Team5/README.md

 ### Machine Learning Analysis Performed
 Diagnosis of breast masses as benign or malignant: Machine learning analysis will be performed on this dataset to build a predictive model that can distinguish between benign and malignant breast masses.

+### Diagnosis of breast masses ( benign or malignant)
+The problem of diagnosing breast cancer as malignant or benign is a binary classification problem, as there are only two possible outcomes.
+Therefore, we can build a binary classification model using supervised learning algorithms.

 5 Supervised learning and 1 unsupervised learning models will be compared to identified that most optimum algorithm for this data set.

 ### Supervised learning algorithms to explore are: